-Regarding this risk, it must be said that the Entity will invest its resources in assets and instruments whose risks can be determined, measured, monitored, managed and duly controlled.
+Regarding this risk, it must be said that the Entity will invest its resources in assets and instruments whose risks can be determined, measured, monitored, managed and duly in addition to adequately informing the Dirección General de Seguros y Fondos de Pensiones.
 These risks will be considered in the assessment of the global solvency needs within the internal risk and solvency assessment.